The 1098-T Tax Form Tuition Statement

 How do I get a record of payments I made to Yale?

 Your own bank records provide the best method to locate this information.
-Limited information regarding payments made to Yale can be obtained from statements and the account history you can obtain via the eBill-ePay system on the Student Information System (SIS).
+Limited information regarding payments made to Yale can be obtained from the monthly statements and account history available in Student Information Systems (SIS).
+After logging into SIS, select the Student Accounts tab, then "Monthly Statement History" or "Account History."

 Can I obtain copies of my monthly billing statements?